adolescents ages 13-18

 Adolescent Program Elements

-Adolescent students receive treatment that is customized to their own unique experiences and challenges.
-Each adolescent works with a licensed and highly experienced Primary Therapist who creates their individualized clinical assessment and treatment plan.
+Adolescents receive treatment that is customized to their own unique experiences and mental health or therapeutic challenges.
+Each teen works with a licensed Primary Therapist who creates their individualized clinical assessment and treatment plan.

 The wide range of both therapeutic and wilderness-related skills that adolescents learn at Blue Ridge Therapeutic Wilderness encourage them to practice self-reliance, self-efficacy, resilience, trust and confidence.
 Ultimately, these skills create an unforgettable experience that stays with our alumni for life.

-At Blue Ridge Therapeutic Wilderness, we understand that long-term empowerment, motivation and growth occur from within each individual.
-Rather than implementing outdated behavioral modification practices, our highly professional treatment teams encourage students to discover what works for them in their lives through emotional support, motivational interviewing and supervised trial and error.
-With guidance from their Primary Therapist and Field Instructors, adolescents at BRTW have the unique opportunity to make (and learn from) their own choices in a safe, therapeutic environment that is accredited, licensed and supported by research.
+We understand that long-term empowerment, motivation and growth occur from within each individual.
+Our highly professional treatment teams encourage students to discover what works for them in their lives through emotional support, motivational interviewing and supervised trial and error.
+With guidance from their Primary Therapist and field instructors, teens at Blue Ridge have the unique opportunity to make (and learn from) their own choices in a safe, therapeutic environment that is accredited, licensed and supported by research.